Chollie1987/myflix-app/README.md

 # Myflix App

 **web react application where you can log in with firebase authentication.
-You can search for movies, play clips and trailers, and you can also write reviews of your favorite movies**
+Renders popular movies, play clips and trailers, and you can also write reviews of your favorite movies**

+## Add ons

+**search movie function**

 # myflix-app